weathertrader/trailmapper/README.md

 ```

 ## To do

 ### Map
-1. Fix map zoom
-2. redo map toggle layer on plot for master vs individual
-3. Show recent tracks on master map in different color
-4. Add Trailhead markers
-5. Add RAWS stations
+1. Add RAWS stations
-6. Center map in html page and adjust zoom
-7. Fix the master geojson colormap so that saturation occurs at 10
+2. Fix the master geojson colormap so that saturation occurs at 10
+3. grab tracks via API instead of manually
+4. thin points
+5. add junctions

 ### Track processing
 - redo rdp algorithm on individual gpx